Featured Comment:

 Ingredients

-- 200 g boneless chicken thigh skin-on, bitesize pieces
+- 300 g boneless chicken thigh skin-on, bitesize pieces, cut across the grain for tenderness

 - 1 pinch salt